BlancShon/combined/README.md

     + MyApp
     + MyPage

-## To add, delete and update the medicine history.
+## To add, delete and update the medicine Log.
     + MedicineRepository
-    + MedicineHistoryRepository
+    + MedicineLogRepository

 ## To go to the main page of New schedule with UI.
     + Homepage